-The ghost appeared at 2 o’clock on the 11th September, even though the streets were littered with armed vigilantes.
+The ghost appeared at 2 o’clock on the 11th of September, even though the streets were littered with armed vigilantes.
 One woman was pursued screaming down a street until she eventually fainted.
 Her cries awoke residents who observed the ghost standing close to the woman’s limp body.
-When the residents went to her aid, the ghost simply disappeared in to the shadows.
+When the residents went to her aid, the ghost simply disappeared into the shadows.

-Another account maintains a women returning from the theatre encountered a tall white figure that seemed to sway backwards and forwards with its arms outstretched and then vanished into thin air.
+Another account maintains a woman returning from the theatre encountered a tall white figure that seemed to sway backwards and forwards with its arms outstretched and then vanished into thin air.

 A report in the Yorkshire Observer also states “the man wanted is at least 6ft 2in in height, and that he is an extremely fast and agile runner.
 He makes practically no noise when running.”

 Based on the account above, Bradford’s Ghost could have been a prankster but witnesses still claimed that a paranormal explanation might be behind the sightings.

 Harold Fishwick, a tram driver observed the ghost close at hand on the night of the 17th September.
 After taking his dog for a walk, he heard a gentle knocking on the back door of his house.
 When he opened the door, less than three feet away from him was the awesome ghost.
 A second after Fishwick opened the door the ghost turned and ran to the front of the house.
 When Fishwick ran after it he watched as it simply disappeared in to the darkness.